 Cognitive abilities

-The test examines cognitive abilities, such as spatial orientation and complex control, ability to solve mathematical tasks without and with a calculator, multitasking and ability to apply your knowledge in physics and mechanics will be tested.
+The test examines cognitive abilities, such as spatial orientation and complex control, the ability to solve mathematical tasks without and with a calculator, multitasking, and the ability to apply your knowledge in physics and mechanics will be tested.

 English language proficiency